raniejade/spek-idea-plugin/README.md

 ## Known Limitations
 - If your class is annotated with `@RunWith(...)` the junit plugin will take over and this plugin will not work.
-- For Android Studio, you need to add a `Before launch` gradle step to compile your test classes.
-If you have the default setup, adding `assembleDebugUnitTest` should suffice.

 # Development
 Import the project to any IDE that supports gradle, do note that if you're using IntelliJ IDEA the imported project